SHOCKING! Iss Pyaar Ko Kya Naam Doon 3 Actress Charu Rohatgi Passes Away!

 Spotboye report said, "A source close to Charu told SpotboyE.com that the cause of death was stress as she was shooting until 3 am.
 Her funeral will take place today, however, the time is yet to be decided since one of her daughters will reach the city at 2 pm."

-Charu started her journey on television with Ladies Special.
+Charu started her journey on television with the show, Ladies Special.
 She was also a part of shows, Ek Thi Naayka, Trideviyaann, Pratigya and Uttaran.
-The veteran actress played the role of Barun Sobti's maternal grandmother.
+The veteran actress played the role of Barun Sobti's maternal grandmother on Iss Pyaar Ko Kya Naam Doon 3.
 Fans took to social media to express condolences:

 @DaniellaPepper: #CharuRohatgi was a wonderful actress and beautiful woman.
 Rest in peace 😢